Kethan1081/Mobile-Computing-App/README.md

 # Mobile-Computing-App
-An android application built using Android Studio as Part of Coursework CSE 535
+An android application built using Android Studio and Flask as BE server as Part of Coursework CSE 535 Arizona State University